tonis-io-legacy/tonis-project/README.md

 Tonis
 =====

 Tonis is a light-weight, PSR-7 compliant, MVC middleware/micro-framework.
+The name came from [Tonis](https://gswiki.play.net/mediawiki/index.php/Tonis) in the world of [Elanthia](https://gswiki.play.net/mediawiki/index.php/Elanthia).
+[Tonis](https://gswiki.play.net/mediawiki/index.php/Tonis) is the messenger of the gods and is renowned for his speed.

 Components
 ----------